 Classification Based on Polymerization

-- Addition Polymerization: For Example, poly ethane, Teflon, Polyvinyl chloride (PVC)
+- Addition Polymerization: For example, poly ethane, Teflon, polyvinyl chloride (PVC), etc.

-- Condensation Polymerization: Example, Nylon -6, 6, perylene, polyesters.
+- Condensation Polymerization: Examples include nylon -6, 6, perylene, polyesters, etc.

 Classification Based on Monomers

 - Homomer: In this type, a single type of monomer unit is present.
 For example, polyethene.